prajwalkk/akka-clustersharding-can-chord-sims/README.md

 ### CS 441 - Project

-### Project Details: To create Content-Addressable Network Algorithm using Typed Akka and Akka-HTTP and Cluster Sharding
+### Project Details: To create Content-Addressable Network using Typed Akka and Akka-HTTP and Cluster Sharding

 #### Project Members: (in Alphabetical Order)
 * Karan Venkatesh Davanam